Sthefany Gutiérrez

 Sthefany Yoharlis Gutiérrez Gutiérrez (born 10 January 1999) is a Venezuelan actress, model and beauty pageant titleholder who was crowned Miss Venezuela 2017.
 She represented the state of Delta Amacuro at the pageant and represented Venezuela at the Miss Universe 2018 competition where she placed as the 2nd Runner-Up.

 Life and career

 Early life

-Gutiérrez was born in Barcelona, Anzoátegui.
-Sthefany's father is from Colombia and her mother is Venezuelan.
-She is a law student at Santa María University in Puerto La Cruz.
+Gutiérrez was born in Simón Bolívar Municipality, Anzoátegui.
+She is the eldest of the two children of Yohan Ricardo Gutiérrez Pardo, who is a native of Colombia and Yadinis Carolina Gutiérrez, from Barcelona, Venezuela.
+She has a brother, Camilo Andrew.
+She studied Law at Santa María University in Caracas.

+In January 2024, she became engaged to businessman Jorge Alfredo Silva Cardona, at the Estadio Polideportivo de Pueblo Nuevo.
+They were married on July 13 of that year, on Margarita Island.
+On September 26 of that same year, she announced her pregnancy; On September 28, they revealed that they were expecting a boy and on December 22, Jorge André was born.

 Pageantry

 Miss Venezuela 2017

 At the end of Miss Venezuela 2017 held on November 9, 2017, Gutiérrez was crowned Miss Venezuela 2017.
 She represented Venezuela in Miss Universe 2018.
 Gutiérrez succeeded Miss Venezuela 2016 Keysi Sayago and was crowned by her at the final event.
 Her court included Miss Venezuela World 2018, Veruska Ljubisavljević from Vargas and Miss Venezuela International 2018, Mariem Velazco from Barinas.